AIRVISA — Building a B2B SaaS Platform to Streamline HR Visa Management

 Design System

-In this project, I actively used and extended the existing design system, which our team had built from scratch.
-It started at a small scale and gradually evolved into a more scalable system through continuous discovery and improvement.
+In this project, I actively leveraged and extended the existing design system, which we had originally built from scratch.
+It started small and evolved as new product needs emerged.

 Logo / Color / Typography / Icon / Illustration / Component Library